Factorization homology I: higher categories: Introduction

 In this work, we construct the factorization homology of $n$-manifolds with coefficients in $(\oo,n)$-categories.
 We posit this forms the fundamental relation between manifold topology and higher category theory, answering a question which we now motivate and describe.

 In 1988, Atiyah \cite{atiyah} proposed a mathematical framework for topological quantum field theory modeled on Segal's earlier axioms for conformal field theory \cite{segalconformal}.
 An explosion in physically motivated topology over the previous five years informed his proposal.
 These advances were carried out by new studies of gauge theory; this includes both Atiyah \& Bott's analysis of the Morse theory of the Yang--Mills functional to compute the cohomology of algebraic bundles on Riemann surfaces in \cite{atiyahbott}, as well as Donaldson's revolution in smooth 4-manifold topology based on the self-dual Yang--Mills equations in \cite{donaldson}.
-These advances led to an open challenge to marry other low-dimensional topology invariants, such as the Casson invariant and the Jones polynomial, with mathematical physics.
+These advances led to Atiyah's open challenge, given at the Hermann Weyl Symposium, to marry other low-dimensional topology invariants, such as the Casson invariant and the Jones polynomial, with mathematical physics.
 Witten answered this challenge by introducing Chern--Simons theory \cite{witten}, a gauge theory in which the standard Yang--Mills action is replaced by the Chern--Simons 3-form of the connection.
-At a physical level of rigor, Witten showed that the Jones polynomial is the partition function in Chern--Simons theory.
+At a physical level of rigor, Witten showed that the Jones polynomial is the expectation associated to loop observables in Chern--Simons theory.

 Atiyah's proposed axioms were most influenced by Chern--Simons theory and Witten's notion of topologically invariant quantum field theories.
-In Chern--Simons, a 3-manifold $M$ is assigned an element in a vector space $Z(\partial M)$ associated to its boundary.
-This association adheres to a locality with respect to surgery on manifolds.
+In Chern--Simons theory, a 3-manifold $M$ is assigned an element in a vector space $Z(\partial M)$ associated to its boundary.
+This association satisfies a local-to-global expression with respect to surgery on manifolds.
 Atiyah added axioms to encode this surgery-locality in terms of Thom's cobordism theory: in this now ubiquitous definition, a topological quantum field theory is a functor from a category whose object are $(n-1)$-manifolds and whose morphisms are $n$-dimensional cobordisms.